 we/you/ those slobs end up.

 Walter Matthau is really funny here, and there are some good bits from supporting players like Lurene Tuttle (as Lemmon’s hysterical mother) and old hand Sig Ruman in one of his last roles, as a suspicious Swiss medical professor.
 Judi West does a neat turn as Lemmon’s sultry, scheming wife.
-Twenty-three here, she only appeared in two more films.
+Twenty-three here, she only appeared in two other movies.
 The same was true of Ron Rich, whose shot in this film never generated more than a few paychecks.

 Lemmon’s whining character isn’t appealing, and at over two hours, the basically sourball story runs into overtime, with a definite slump in the last quarter, gasping toward a limping finale.
 Matthau owns it: his Oscar and follow-up leads in the popular A Guide For The Married Man and big hit The Odd Couple turned him into a comedy star, after 16 years of mostly serious supporting roles. *